bohkoval/federated-modules-monorepo-starter/README.md

 - `apps/main`: Container React app, which places and orchestrates React MFEs (app1 and app2)
 - `packages/components`: package with shared components (buttons, fields, etc.), which are used by the apps
 - `packages/@config`: package with shared configs for the used tools (ts, eslint, webpack, babel, etc.)
+- `e2e`: Standalone application for e2e testing of the whole app.
+Powered by Playwright
+- `storybook`: Standalone app (powered by Storybook) for listing of all reusable components (to provide their demo)

 ## App composition